Healthcare Mobile App Development: Types, Trends, & Features

 3. IoT in Healthcare

 The Internet of Things has also become widely used in healthcare app development.
 Wearable devices track and collect necessary information and transmit it to the system.
-Unsurprisingly, the sale of fitness trackers generated $2.57 billion in 2018.
+By 2025, healthcare-related IoT revenue is projected to increase to over $135 billion.

-This helps to create a health application to monitor a users health and where physicians can easily track patient vitals.
+This helps to create a health application to monitor users’ health and where physicians can easily track patient vitals.
 Currently, the IoT goes even further by empowering clinics via administrative time-management and the ability to suggest patient treatments.

 Interested in receiving further details for IoT and healthcare?